 1. “Save this loan estimate to compare to your closing disclosure.”

-This is an important reminder that lenders are legally required to honor the interest rate offer that’s been given in a binding loan estimate (more on that below).
+This is an important reminder that lenders are legally required to honor the interest rate offer that’s quoted in a binding loan estimate (more on that below).

-Remember to save your loan estimate to make sure it matches the final fees listed on the closing disclosure you’ll receive right before finalizing your loan.
+Make sure the fees cited in your loan estimate match the final fees listed on the closing disclosure you receive right before finalizing your loan.

 2. Date issued

-Tip: Because mortgage rates change daily, if you want to make the best comparison among several loan options, you should apply for loan estimates from each lender on the same day.
+Because mortgage rates change daily, you should apply for loan estimates from each lender on the same day to make the best comparison among several loan options.

 3. Loan term

 If you see a loan offer with a very low rate, make sure to check the loan term.
-Mortgages with shorter terms generally come with lower rates, but their payments have to be higher because there’s a shorter repayment period.
+Mortgages with shorter terms generally come with lower rates, but their payments are likely higher because there’s a shorter repayment period.
 On the flip side, you can get more affordable payments with a longer loan term, but expect to see a higher interest rate.

-Considering refinancing to change the length of your loan term?
-Use a mortgage refinance calculator to determine whether a 15- or 30- year loan is right for you.
+If you’re considering a refinance to change your loan term, use a mortgage refinance calculator to determine whether a 15- or 30-year loan is right for you.

 4. Product